Elgeyo-Marakwet County: County government

-Wisley Rotich who succeeded Alex Tolgos is the current County Governor.
-He is currently serving his first term as governor.
-William Kisang is the current (2022) senator elect to replace Kipchumba Murkomen who was appointed to be Cabinet Secretary for Roads. and County Women Representative is Caroline Jeptoo Ng'elechei, all of the United Republican Party, an affiliate of the Jubilee Alliance.
+Wisley Rotich who succeeded Alex Tolgos is currently serving his first term as the county's Governor.
+William Kisang is the current senator replacing Kipchumba Murkomen who was appointed as Cabinet Secretary for Roads.
+The County Women Representative is Caroline Jeptoo Ng'elechei, all of the United Democratic Alliance (UDA) Party, an affiliate of the Kenya Kwanza Alliance.
 The county has four constituencies in the National Assembly, and twenty ward seats in its County Assembly.
-The Speaker was Albert Kochei.
+The County Assembly Speaker is Mr. Lawi Kibire.